The Astral Sleep

-The Astral Sleep is the second studio album from Tiamat.
-It marks their debut on longtime label, Century Media Records.
-This album was reissued in 2006 with two tracks from A Winter Shadow single, released in 1990.
+The Astral Sleep is the second studio album by Swedish metal band Tiamat.
+Released in 1991, it marks their debut on longtime label Century Media Records.
+It was reissued in 2006 with two tracks from the A Winter Shadow single, released in 1990.

 Musically, this album blends the death metal style of Tiamat's debut album with gothic metal elements.
-Lyrically, this album features a mixture of Satanism with introspective and esoteric themes.
+Lyrically, it features a mixture of Satanism with introspective and esoteric themes.